weacast/weacast-docs/docs/guides/basics.md

 #### Domain binding

-In production for our [demo app](http://demo.weacast.xyz/) we use [nginx-proxy](https://github.com/jwilder/nginx-proxy) to help us mapping the domain to the web app.
-Using `docker-compose` this requires to connect the Weacast network to the reverse proxy (https://github.com/jwilder/nginx-proxy#multiple-networks) first.
+In production you can use [nginx-proxy](https://github.com/jwilder/nginx-proxy) to map the domain to the web app.
+Using `docker-compose` this requires to connect the Weacast network to the [reverse proxy](https://github.com/jwilder/nginx-proxy#multiple-networks) first.

 ```bash
 docker network create weacast_weacast